 Ecologist, Educator, Entrepreneur, & Elected Official

 I received my B.S. in Marine Science from Eckerd College as an NOAA Hollings Scholar, and am currently a Ph.D.
 Student and Dean's Graduate Fellow at Duke University in the Nicholas School of the Environment.
-My research focuses on developing novel ecosystem-based restoration and management practices to restore foundation species world-wide.
-I am fiercely committed to increasing representation of women and ethnic minorities’ in ocean sciences and elevating the voices and contributions of student scientists.
-I have served as the Chair and Vice-Chair of the Ecological Society of America's Student Section, an appointed member of the Ecological Society of America's Diversity, Equity, Inclusion, and Justice taskforce, and member of the Board of Directors for Black Women in Ecology, Evolution, and Marine Science (BWEEMS).
+My research focuses on developing novel ecosystem-based restoration and management practices to restore foundation species worldwide.
+I am fiercely committed to increasing the representation of women and ethnic minorities in ocean sciences and elevating the voices and contributions of student scientists.
+I have served as the Chair and Vice-Chair of the Ecological Society of America's Student Section, an appointed member of the Ecological Society of America's Diversity, Equity, Inclusion, and Justice taskforce, and a member of the Board of Directors for Black Women in Ecology, Evolution, and Marine Science (BWEEMS).
 Additionally, as the Director of iNviTechnology (iNviTECH), I work with children ages 0-5 and K-12 students to combat the underrepresentation of women and ethnic minorities in STEM fields.
 I also serve as an elected official in her hometown of Durham, N.C. as Durham County Soil and Water Conservation District Supervisor.

 As an Educator, I employ a holistic approach that incorporates socratic querying, mentorship, teaching, and curriculum development.
 Throughout my career, I have worked as an educator and science communicator with non-profits, school districts, and academic intuitions.
 Thus, I work with a myriad of diverse students of all ages and education levels (e.g. K-12, undergraduates, and master’s students).